forseti-security/forseti-security/_docs/_latest/concepts/models.md

 and is created from the flat json data in inventory, that's captured from GCP API responses.
 With the relational data, we can more easily see the relationships and the inheritances between resources, as well as being able to query for them.
-One example is see all the accesses that a service account may have, across all the projects.
+One example is to see all the accesses that a service account may have, across all the projects.

 Another important concept to keep in mind is that the data models are not meant to be persistent.
 The data models need to be created before use, and then